-With all that stuff et, I pulled my dough from the fridge and gave it another spin in the stand mixer to make sure it had the same light, creamy consistency.
+With all that stuff out, I pulled my dough from the fridge and gave it another spin in the stand mixer to make sure it had the same light, creamy consistency.
 Then it was production time.

 For assembly, I first set a corn husk on a work surface with the tapered end towards me.
 I tried to determine which was the smoother, shinier side of the husk, since that's the ideal interior surface for the tamales, but on a lot of the husks I couldn't tell which was which, so I decided not to worry about it in those cases.
-I'm not sure it made that big of a difference—all of the tamales easily came out of their husks and i couldn't really differentiate between those with that were shiny-side in and those that were shiny-side out.
+I'm not sure it made that big of a difference—all of the tamales easily came out of their husks, and I couldn't really differentiate between those that were shiny-side in and those that were shiny-side out.

 I laid a heaping spoonful of the dough—which was between two and three tablespoons worth, depending on the size of the husk—on the top end of the husk.